-Based on the default rates and taking into account the recovery assumptions, the following loss assumptions were determined for the current cover pool (see Table 4):
+Based on the default rates and taking into account the recovery assumptions, the following loss assumptions were determined for the current cover pool.
+Compared to the last rating update, the expected loss has increased significantly due to the deterioration in stressed recovery assumptions.
+This is a result of the general decline in the residential real estate market, combined with higher volatility (see Table 4):